 After that initial impression is made, he added, the next 25 minutes of the interview is largely an exercise in confirmation bias, or “collecting evidence to confirm what I’ve already decided.”

-Rather than awaiting the “right answer,” the hiring manager is more likely to be receptive to a refreshing anecdote that rouses them from the administrative demands of their day.
+Hiring managers are more likely to be receptive to a refreshing anecdote that entertains them.
 Really, the answer is less important than what its delivery conveys about the candidate.

 “I don’t want to give the employer all the messiness of my career,” he said.
 “I want to give them a simple story they can grab onto, just like a journalist uses a hook to grab people’s attention.”

 The opening sentence operates much like a thesis statement.
-Here’s what Schifeling might say, were he asked the question in an interview for his current position:
+Here’s what Schifeling might say, were he asked the “tell me about yourself” question in an interview for his current position:

 “All my life, I’ve tried to bring two things together: The power of education and technology to help students in need.
 From the time I was a kindergarten teacher back in Brooklyn, to doing it every day at Khan Academy as a marketer.”